-National Science and Technology Council (NSTC) Fast Track Action Committee on Optics and Photonics report entitled “Building a Brighter Future with Optics and Photonics”
+National Science and Technology Council (NSTC) Fast Track Action Committee on Optics and Photonics report entitled “Building a Brighter Future with Optics and Photonics” – see: Fast Track Committee on Optics and Photonics

-The highest priority research recommendations were:
+The highest priority research recmendations were:

 - Biophotonics to Advance Understanding of Systems Biology and Disease Progression